Sweden can’t meet some Turkey demands for NATO bid: PM

-“Turkey has confirmed that we have done what we said we would do, but it also says that it wants things that we can’t, that we don’t want to, give it,“ Ulf Kristersson said during a security conference also attended by NATO chief Jens Stoltenberg.
+“Turkey has confirmed that we have done what we said we would do, but it also says that it wants things that we can’t, that we don’t want to, give it,“ Ulf Kristersson said during a security conference also attended by NATO chief Jens Stoltenberg (pix).

 “We are convinced that Turkey will make a decision, we just don’t know when,“ he said, adding that it will depend on internal politics inside Turkey as well as “Sweden’s capacity to show its seriousness.”